yanjianzhang/FIB-Course-Project/Semantic_Data_Management/Final_PJ/Readme.md

    python SDM_Query.py
    ```

-The data preprocessed code is attached in create_csv.R, it is not necessary to use, since we provide all the csv file in directory "dict" for graph creation.
+The data preprocessed code is attached in create_csv.R

+However, it is not necessary to use, since we provide all the generated csv file in directory "dict" for graph creation.